laceto/SDO/README.md

 - https://www.trovanorme.salute.gov.it/norme/renderPdf.spring?seriegu=SG&datagu=28/01/2013&redaz=13A00528&artp=1&art=1&subart=1&subart1=10&vers=1&prog=001

-objective n1: create a tibble from excel files
+objective n1:

-  file: C_17_tavole_34_2_0_file
-  sheets: from Tav_2.2.6 to Tav_2.2.6 (22)
-  to do:
+we analyze first the task "Acuti in regimo ordinario" for each SDO excel file:

-    1- read sheets from row 4
+    1- select only sheet related to the task (2.2.6) 2- read sheets from row 4
-    2- discard empty rows in column B
+    3- discard empty rows in column B
-    3- rename columns A and B
+    4- rename columns A and B
-    4- transform MDC class as new column group
+    5- transform MDC class as new column group
-    5- apply and repeat algorithm to all files
+    6- create new column with name task
+    7- create a tibble

+for each SDO excel file:

+    1- create a test to check data collected in R and overall summary in 2.2.5

+for each SDO excel file:

+    1- enrich data collected in R from 2.2.6 with data in 2.2.7